-6 Super Filmmaking Job-Scoring Tips from Colaborator's COO and Head Of Production!
+6 Super Filmmaking Job-Scoring Tips from Colaborator's Head Of Production!

 Share with friends

 Ensure your application makes it through the vetting process with these tips!

 Charlie Chappell, Colaborator’s Head of Production, give you tips straight from the vetting process on how to make your application shine!

 Charlie reviews applications every day, hundreds of them.
 If you really want to get the job, and stand out with your Colaborator profile and application, this is what you need to do to set yourself apart from the rest:

 - Know what level you’re at, know what you’re capable of, and apply accordingly (ie: if you’re fresh out of school with no field experience outside of student films, applying as a Senior Producer on a high budget project is just going to irritate the employer and they may not look at you later for a gig you are qualified to handle).
 You’ll see your hiring rate go up significantly if you’re only spending time on positions you know you can fill.
 (Check out our Jobs page for open positions in all levels of production)!